Rothamsted-Ecoinformatics/eRA2023/metadata/rcs10/RLTLYIELDS/01-RothLTliming-yield/README.txt

 ### Abstract
 The experiment tests the effects of different amounts of lime (and thus soil pH), P and K on the yields of a sequence of arable crops, on a silty clay loam soil at Rothamsted Experimental Farm, from 1962-1996.
 Mg, Mn and S were tested on split plots at different times.
 Target soil pH was 4.5, 5.5, 6.5 and 7.5.
 The dataset contains plot and sub-plot yields for all plots and years, 1962-1996, details of all treatments applied (lime, P, K, Mg, Mn and S), and agronomic details (crop variety, sowing and harvest date, basal fertilizer).

 There was a parallel experiment at Woburn Experimental Farm.
 This experiment was under grass from 1997-2019 and no treatments were applied.
 In April 2019 the experiment was revived, and is currently being used to investigate the effect of different lime, P and Zn treatments on macro and micro nutrient uptake of wheat varieties.
 For more details contact Dr SM Haefele.

+This dataset was partially funded by the BBSRC Institute Strategic Programme Soil to Nutrition (BBS/E/C/000I0310).
 ### Methods
 Period 1 (1962-1980): four lime levels with and without fertilizer P and K. Magnesium was tested on split plots 1974-1978.
 Period 2 (1981-1996): four lime levels with four P levels.
 Manganese was te sted on split plots 1987-1990; Sulphur was tested on split plots 1991-1996.
 2 replicates.
 ### Technical Info